 What Not to Do?

 Don’t get a puppy if you can’t dedicate a lot of time to them.
 A record number of dogs have been surrendered to animal shelters because owners didn’t realize how time-consuming they are.
 They are like babies.
 They need feeding, cuddles, sleep, and play just like babies would.
+They also need a vet, reliable pet insurance, healthy food, and exercise.
 Leaving puppies alone for long periods is not recommended.

 They can develop stress-related habits such as chewing furniture, going to the toilet in the house, and even aggression.
 You should be able to dedicate 70% of your day to your puppy.
 You’ll find they sleep for short periods frequently throughout the day.
 For the hours they’re not awake, they will need your constant attention.
 It is hard to wait for something you want so terribly, but don’t compromise the proper care of your puppy because you desperately want one.